daanta-real/DollarCode/README.md

 <br />
 <br />
 # 📌 Why the hell you made this?
 I'm a newbie..
-I'm taking hard time for just reading the JAVA code.. 😩<br />
+I'm taking hard time.. for just reading the JAVA code.. 😩<br />
-(I think the JAVA's codes are much loOoooOooOOoonger than other recently hot programming languages!)<br />
+I think the JAVA's codes are much loOoooOooOOoonger than other recently hot programming languages!<br />
-Especially the basical methods are too long to read..
-I'M TALKING ABOUT YOU, SYSOs! 😡<br />
+Especially the basical methods are too long to read!!
+(I'M TALKING ABOUT YOU, SYSOs! 😡)<br />
 I don't want to see ANY SYSOs in my codes!<br />
 So..
 I decided to make this. 🔧<br />
 <br />